zachariahmilby/dekleer-2023-aurora-pipeline/README.md

 2. The fitted background,
 3. The background-subtracted image,
 4. The isolated bins used for the target brightness, and
-5. The isolated bins used for noise estimation.
+5. The isolated bins used for noise estimation,

+along with a pickle of the final reduced image and the meshgrids you'd need to visualize it.

 That's pretty much all there is to it.
 Each time I retrieve brightnesses, I run it a few times until I've figured out the right trim and seeing values, then